Heathage/Comp120-TinkeringAudio/README.md

 ### Brief Expectations
 1. Create a tool which will generate sound effects.
       - Consisting of sequences of tone as well as sample manipulations.
-2. The sound effects should clearly define player actions, such as;
+2. The sound effects should clearly define player actions, for example;
       - Picking up an item
       - Attacking
       - Walking over traps